First-Iraqi-Bank/fib-php-payment-sdk/README.md

 - `FIB_REFUNDABLE_FOR`: The period for which transactions can be refunded (default: P7D, which stands for 7 days).
 - `FIB_CURRENCY`: The currency used for transactions with the FIB payment system (default: IQD).
 - `FIB_CALLBACK_URL`: The callback URL for handling payment notifications from the FIB payment system.
-- `FIB_REDIRECT_URL`: The redirect URL for handling payment redirection from the FIB payment system after payment.
 - `FIB_ACCOUNT`: The FIB payment account identifier.

 Make sure to set these environment variables appropriately in your application's environment configuration.